 Personal hygiene will prevent diseases and ensure healthy self-esteem.
 I don’t need to tell you why taking a shower every day is a must.

 Most of the time I get all the toiletries like shampoo, shower gel, sunscreen, ear picks and toothpaste once I arrive.
-It’s more or less the same price like anywhere else but saves you a lot of space.
+It’s more or less the same price as anywhere else but saves you a lot of space.
 If I have leftovers, and they’re under 100 ml, I take them.

 - Travel toiletry bag